 Chief Program Officer

 Cody was born and raised south of Seattle in Lakewood, Washington.
-When he was sixteen, Cody emancipated himself from his parents and moved to the Ballard neighborhood in Seattle and attended Roosevelt High School.
-Cody experienced many challenges while living on his own at such a young age and before graduating High School in 1995, he attended seven different High Schools.
+When he was sixteen, Cody emancipated himself from his parents, moved to the Ballard neighborhood in Seattle, and attended Roosevelt High School.
+Cody experienced many challenges while living independently at such a young age, and before graduating High School in 1995, he attended seven different High Schools.

 Cody went on to study Accounting and Finance at Seattle Central Community College and was offered his first corporate job as a Bookkeeper.
-He has held many positions in the private sector ranging from Accounting & Finance, Human Resources, Training & Development, Employee Relations and Management.
-Cody has been active in the Seattle recovery community and Peer Seattle for many years, providing services as a volunteer, peer group facilitator, peer recovery coach, trainer and tree lot assistant manager.
+He has held many private sector positions ranging from Accounting & Finance, Human Resources, Training & Development, Employee Relations, and Management.
+Cody has been active in the Seattle recovery community and Peer Seattle for many years, providing services as a volunteer, peer group facilitator, peer recovery coach, trainer, and tree lot assistant manager.
 He enjoys empowering individuals to create and sustain a healthy living approach to their lives.
-His combined experience and community leadership has resulted in some innovative approaches to community action.
+His combined experience and community leadership have resulted in some innovative approaches to community action.

 Liyah Pierce was born in Renton, WA.
 She was raised in Skyway, WA for 8 years before her family decided to move south to Auburn in 2006.
 Liyah’s first experience in administrative work was as a receptionist on the Microsoft campus in 2014.
 While there, she grew to love the fast-paced culture of the corporate world.
 Throughout the years Liyah has worked in many different capacities of the corporate world from security to executive support.
 She now supports Peer Washington’s CEO and President Joshua Wallace as an executive assistant.